Rizwan-Hasan/Free-Hash-Checker/README.md

 </div>

 <div align="center">
-  <sub>This Markdown editor that could.
+  <sub>This Hash Checker Tool that could.
 Built with ❤︎ by
     <a href="https://www.linkedin.com/in/rizwan486/">Rizwan Hasan</a> and
     <a href="https://github.com/Rizwan-Hasan/Free-Hash-Checker/graphs/contributors">
       contributors